 If you’re facing a divorce or have recently gone through one, take heart.
-These simple tips will help you get back on your feet, and find a healthy way to start over.
+These simple tips will help you get back on your feet and find a healthy way to start over.

-Let yourself grieve
+1. Let yourself grieve

-You can get through divorce and feel happy again, but you’re not going to feel good straight away.
+You can get through a divorce and feel happy again, but you’re not going to feel good straight away.
 The end of a marriage is one of the most challenging things you can face, and it’s natural to feel the whole gamut of emotions from rage to heartbreak to denial.
 So let yourself feel them.

 It’s okay to take some time out to recover from the pain of divorce.
 You will feel better – but don’t expect to feel fine by next week.
 Give yourself time and be patient with yourself.

-Get some support
+2. Get some support

 A good support network is an absolute must if you’re going through a divorce.
 Don’t be afraid to reach out to friends or close family members and talk to them about what you’re going through.

-That’s not their role, and will only put undue stress on them.
+That’s not their role and will only put undue stress on them.
 Ditto close mutual friends of you and your ex.
-Don’t make them feel like they have to choose sides.
+Would you please not make them feel like they have to choose sides?

-Rediscover who you are
+3. Rediscover who you are

 Chances are you gave up some of your goals or hobbies when you got married.
 All marriage is a compromise.
 While that’s absolutely part of a healthy marriage, it’s also true that rediscovering the things you gave up can help you heal after a divorce.

-Let go of your ex
+4. Let go of your ex

-There is one thing you used to love (or perhaps still love) that you should never revisit though, and that’s your ex.
-Of course, if you have children you will need to work on a healthy co-parenting relationship.
+There is one thing you used to love (or perhaps still love) that you should never revisit, though, and that’s your ex.
+Of course, if you have children, you will need to work on a healthy co-parenting relationship.

-Taking charge of your finances as soon as you can will help you feel in control and able to plan for your future.
+Taking charge of your finances as soon as you can help you feel in control and plan for your future.
 Take a seminar or online course, or invest in some books or money management tools.

 There’s always the temptation to throw yourself into a new relationship after a divorce.
 Adjusting to who you are without your partner takes time, though, and some time spent enjoying being single first will do you good.